HiddenRamblings/TagMo/README.md

 ##
 ![TagMo Logo](assets/tagmo_feature.png)
 ###
 *TagMo is not affiliated, associated, authorized, endorsed by, or in any way connected with Nintendo. amiibo is a registered trademark of Nintendo.
 No official resources are included in this project.
-Binaries created with this project are not intended for sale or distribution.
+Files created with this project are not intended for sale or distribution.
 This project is for educational and archival purposes only.*